-How Can You Fix The P0121 Code?
+How Can You Fix The P0221 Code?

-- 1. If you have access to a scan tool, see what the idle and WOT (wide open throttle) readings are for the TPS.
+Step 1: If you have access to a scan tool, see what the idle and WOT (wide open throttle) readings are for the TPS.
 Check if they're close to the specifications mentioned above.
-If not, then replace the TPS and re-check. - 2.
-Check for an intermittent open or short in the TPS signal.
+If not, then replace the TPS and re-check.

+Step 2: Check for an intermittent open or short in the TPS signal.
 To do that, you can't use a scan tool.
-You'll need an oscilliscope.
+You'll need an oscilloscope.
 The reason is because scan tools take samplings of many different readings over just one or two data lines and can miss an intermittent drop out.
-Hook up your oscilliscope and watch the signal.
-It should sweep up and down smoothly with no drop outs or spikes. - 3.
-If no problems were noticed, perform a wiggle test.
+Hook up your oscilloscope and watch the signal.
+It should sweep up and down smoothly with no drop outs or spikes.

+Step 3: If no problems were noticed, perform a wiggle test.
 Do this by wiggling the connector and harness while watching the pattern.
 Does it drop out?
-If so, replace TPS and re-check. - 4.
-If you have no TPS signal, check for 5 Volt reference at the connector.
-If it's present, check the ground circuit for open or shorts. - 5.
-Make sure the signal circuit isn't 12V.
+If so, replace TPS and re-check.

+Step 4: If you have no TPS signal, check for 5 Volt reference at the connector.
+If it's present, check the ground circuit for open or shorts.

+Step 5: Make sure the signal circuit isn't 12V.
 It should never have battery voltage.
-If it does, trace circuit for short to voltage and repair. - 6.
-Look for any water in the connector and replace TPS as necessary.
+If it does, trace circuit for short to voltage and repair.

+Step 6: Look for any water in the connector and replace TPS as necessary.
-Other TPS sensor and circuit related DTCs: P0120, P0122, P0123, P0124.